Skip to main content

 Sinks

-Sink nodes output data from your pipeline to external systems.
+Sink nodes write data from your pipeline to external systems.
+Every sink has a single input port and no outputs (terminal nodes).

 Kafka Producer